 Since pastries come in all shapes and sizes, it shouldn’t be hard to find a cutter that offers a circular shape.

-Polvoron are usually 2-inches wide, therefore any pastry cutter that doesn’t exceed this length by too much can be used.
+Polvoron is usually 2-inches wide, therefore any pastry cutter that doesn’t exceed this length by too much can be used, like these cute cutters from Mino Ant:

 Similar to a pastry cutter, a mousse ring is a kitchen utensil with a circular shape that is used for mousses, small cakes, and now polvoron.

-Most mousse rings come in stainless steel or aluminum, making them great for rich, whipped ingredients.
+Most mousse rings come in stainless steel or aluminum, making them great for rich, whipped ingredients, like this 9 piece set with everything up to 2 inches and higher for the perfect shape:

 Fortunately, they already come in a range of sizes from big to small, making them an easy to access alternative that shouldn’t be hard to find.